Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ### Function returning value

-Function can also return values, if a function does not return values the value of the function is undefined.
+Functions can also return values, if a function does not return values the value of the function is undefined.
 Let us write the above functions with return.
 From now on, we return value to a function instead of printing it.

 ```js
 function printFullName (){